Barbara Farris – Greater New Orleans Sports Hall of Fame

 St. Martin’s Episcopal/Tulane University/WNBA

 “I thought she could have the opportunity to play at the next level and maybe even the level after that,” said Plaisance.
-Right again.
-Barbara Farris went from St. Martin’s to Tulane University to the WNBA to travelling the world in summer ball.
+The coach was right on the money.
+Farris went from St. Martin’s to Tulane University to the WNBA to traveling the world in summer ball.

 The dream started watching TV with her father, Alvin.
 “He loved to watch the Lakers.” says Farris.
 “I was a big fan of the Georgetown Hoyas.”

-During her three years playing for Plaisance at St, Martins, she was a two-time all-Louisiana high school player.
-Farris led her team to back-to-back state titles as well as a perfect record when she was a junior.
+During her three years playing for Plaisance at St. Martin’s (1991-94), Farris was a two-time all-Louisiana high school player as she led her team to back-to-back state titles as well as a perfect record when she was a junior.

-Farris led the Green Wave to one of their most successful eras in the school’s basketball history as Coach Lisa Stockton’s team played in four consecutive NCAA tournaments.
-Averaging 16.7 points and 6.8 rebounds in her career, Farris was the only player in Tulane history to achieve all-conference accolades for four years.
+Farris led the Green Wave to one of their most successful eras in the school’s basketball history as head coach Lisa Stockton’s team played in four consecutive NCAA tournaments and posted an 88-32 record.
+Averaging 16.7 points and 6.8 rebounds in her career, Farris is the only player in Tulane history to achieve all-conference accolades for four straight years.

-Farris was an WBCA/Kodak honorable mention All-American in her junior year after leading the Wave to a 27-5 record, the Conference USA regular season and tournament titles, and a third consecutive trip to the NCAA tournament..
-She was named to the All-Conference USA all-tournament team for that effort, and she was also named first team All C-USA at the season’s end
+A WBCA/Kodak honorable mention All-American in her junior year, Farris led the Wave to a 27-5 record, the Conference USA regular season and tournament titles, and a third consecutive trip to the NCAA tournament.
+She was named to the All-Conference USA all-tournament team and she was named first team All-C-USA at the season’s end.

 Barbara Farris and her family at the Greater New Orleans Sports Hall of Fame Banquet.
 Photo by Wally Porter.

-She launched her 10-year WNBA career with the Detroit Shock.
+Following her Green Wave career, she went into the professional ranks, playing overseas and in the ABL before launching her 10-year WNBA career with the Detroit Shock in 2000.
 After playing her first six seasons for Detroit, Farris joined the New York Liberty for the 2006 and 2007 campaigns, followed by one year with the Phoenix Mercury before returning to Detroit in 2009.

 She played in more than 280 games and helped her teams advance to the playoffs five times.
-Her Detroit team won the WNBA Championship under Coach Bill Lambier in 2003.
+Her Detroit team won the WNBA Championship under Coach Bill Laimbeer in 2003.